BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-Loosely speaking, condition~\eqref{eq:bounded-diameter} assures that the support of the solution is uniformly bounded, thus defining the ``flock", while condition~\eqref{eq:v-shrinks-to-0} yields that alignment occurs, i.e. the velocity fluctuations go to zero asymptotically.
-Observe that condition \eqref{eq:v-shrinks-to-0} is equivalent to
+\end{enumerate} \end{definition} Loosely speaking, condition~\eqref{eq:bounded-diameter} assures that the support of the solution is uniformly bounded, thus defining the ``flock", while condition~\eqref{eq:v-shrinks-to-0} yields that alignment occurs, i.e. the diameter of the set of velocity states within the support $I(t)$ goes to zero time-asymptotically.